etalopo/firstrepo/README.md

 # Hello Git
-# Switching preferred editor to VS Code.
+# This is a test repository